KRFOSS/kali-docs/development/advanced-packaging-example/index.md

 ### Rules

 The start of the rules file will look very similar to [#2 (Photon)](/docs/development/intermediate-packaging-example/), however there is a new lower section.
-This part is to set the permissions on `finalrecon.py`, so when we call it using the symlinks (by `debian/links`), it will be executable.
+This part is to set the permissions on `finalrecon.py`, so when we call it using the symlinks (by `debian/links`), it will be executable:

 ```console
 kali@kali:~/kali/packages/finalrecon$ vim debian/rules